About Costa Rica Travel

 Made for adventure, Arenal offers canopy tours, rappelling, rafting, caving, lake windsurfing plus natural hot springs.

 Day 5: Arenal/Manuel Antonio National Park

 On the Pacific Coast, the park has expansive white sand beaches that bump up against an evergreen forest.

 The park has been ranked among the world’s 12 most beautiful national parks.

 From beaches to volcanoes, the area is rich in outdoor activities such as horseback riding, surfing and fishing.

 This primeval world is a cornucopia of extraordinary biological treasures – both flora and fauna.

-This remote park is one of the last strongholds of primary forest in the Americas and one of the most eco-diverse regions on earth.
+A stronghold of primary forest in the Americas, this park is one of the most eco-diverse regions on earth.

 Miles of Caribbean shoreline translates to excellent scuba diving and superb sport fishing.

 From high rainforest to marsh communities, this is one of Costa Rica’s most popular parks.